DusanKasan/Knapsack/README.md

 ```

 #### getOrDefault(mixed $key, mixed $default = null, bool $convertToCollection = false) : mixed|Collection
 Returns value at the key $key.
 If multiple values have this key, return first.
 If no value has this key, return $default.
-If $convertToCollection is true and the return value is a collection (array|Traversable) an instance of Collection is returned.
+If $convertToCollection is true and the return value is an iterable an instance of Collection is returned.
 ```php
 Collection::from([1, 3, 3, 2])->getOrDefault(2); //3
 ```